-If participating in educational activities, must make successful progress towards completion of the degree, up through a bachelor's degree license, or certification each semester, which is defined as a cumulative 2.0 grade point average (GPA) for all classes taken.
-GPA is calculated based on all classes taken during the previous eligibility period for redetermination.
-If the educational institution does not use a GPA grading system, then the student must be passing as defined by the grading system used by the educational institution.
+If participating in educational activities, must make successful progress towards completion of the degree, up through a bachelor's degree license, or certification each semester, which is defined as being officially enrolled in and meeting attendance standards of the program in which the student is enrolled.
 Successful progress towards completion of educational activities is only assessed at redetermination.

 Families meeting the definition of experiencing homelessness may have up to 3 months to provide documentation verifying age and citizenship of child(ren) needing care, as needed.